pawximity/fieldnotes/README.md

 * pandas
 * matplotlib
 * seaborn
-* Maybe julia will make an appearance
+* Maybe Julia will make an appearance